-The two gears have an pretty uncommon cycloidal (round) teeth, which helped me to create smaller teeth, because they don't have any corners.
-Otherwise the teeth size would have been limited by the diameter of my milling bit.
+The two gears have a pretty uncommon cycloidal (round) teeth, which helped me to create smaller teeth because they don't have any corners.
+Otherwise, the teeth size would have been limited by the diameter of my milling bit.

 The motor is driven by plugging it into the X-axis stepper driver.
-This way the machine won't move sideways, but instead the workpiece does.
-The distance of travel for one revolution is calculated depending of the diameter of the workpiece dived by the gear reduction of 6 : 1.
-For example my tires have 40 mm diameter.
+This way the machine won't move sideways, but instead, the workpiece does.
+The distance of travel for one revolution is calculated depending on the diameter of the workpiece divided by the gear reduction of 6 : 1.
+For example, my tires have 40 mm diameter.
 So the circumference is 40 mm x π (3.1415) = 125.66 mm / 6 = 20.94 mm.
 I entered this value in the controller settings.